Equivariant toric geometry and Euler-Maclaurin formulae: Preliminaries

 and $\sim$ generated by the Stanley-Reisner relation $\sim_{SR}$ as well as

-Here we consider the $+$-sign in the case when we use the isomorphism coming from $c^1_\bT$ as usual in algebraic geometry (see \cite{F2}[Lecture 13]).
+with $u_i$ the corresponding ray generators.
+Here we consider the $+$-sign in the case when we use the isomorphism coming from $c^1_\bT$ as usual in algebraic geometry (see, e.g., \cite{AF}[Chapter 8]).
 But the use of the minus-sign and the isomorphism

-coming from $c^1_\bT\circ (-)^{\vee}$ (as in \cite{CLS}[Sect.12.4]) fits better with the corresponding Euler-Maclaurin formulae and the equivariant Riemann-Roch theorem (for instance, see \cite{CLS}[Sect.13.3]). \end{enumerate}
+induced from $c^1_\bT\circ (-)^{\vee}$ (e.g., as in \cite{CLS}[Sect.12.4]) fits better with the corresponding Euler-Maclaurin formulae and the equivariant Riemann-Roch theorem (e.g., see \cite{CLS}[Sect.13.3]).

 \begin{rem} The inclusion $\bb{Q}[x_1,\dots,x_r] \subset (\Lambda_\bT)_{\bb{Q}}[x_1,\dots,x_r]$ induces the natural map